moq-wg/moq-transport/draft-ietf-moq-transport.md

 subscription, so it SHOULD NOT be forwarded upstream by a relay that intends to serve multiple subscriptions for the same track.

+Publishers SHOULD consider whether the entire Object is likely to be delivered before sending any data for that Object, taking into account priorities, congestion control, and any other relevant information.

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

 The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged